confluentinc/commercial-workshops/series-microservices/workshop-connectors/README.md

     > **Note:** The following scenario describes one of the ways records may be flushed to storage, depending on the configuration settings you chose: You use the default setting of 1000 for Flush Size and the partitioner is set to hourly.
 500 records arrive at one partition from 2:00pm to 3:00pm.
 At 3:00pm, an additional 5 records arrive at the partition.
 You will see 500 records in storage at 3:00pm.

-6. Finally, we will be talking about error handling with Connectors.
+6. Finally, you will be talking about error handling with Connectors.
 An invalid record may occur for a number of reasons.
 With Connect, errors that may occur are typically serialization and deserialization (serde) errors.
 For example, an error occurs when a record arrives at the sink connector in JSON format, but the sink connector configuration is expecting another format, like AVRO.

     In Confluent Cloud, the connector does not stop when serde errors occur.
 Instead, the connector continues processing records and sends the errors to a [Dead Letter Queue (DLQ)](https://www.confluent.io/blog/kafka-connect-deep-dive-error-handling-dead-letter-queues/).
 You can use the record headers in a DLQ topic record to identify and troubleshoot an error when it occurs.
 Typically, these are configuration errors that can be easily corrected.